nusje2000/dependency-graph/README.md

 load the graph from if a cache exists.

 ### Visualizing dependencies
-You can visualize the dependency tree by using `vendor/bin/dependency-graph`.
-This console command can be used to search through the tree and look at information about certain dependencies.
+You can visualize the dependency graph by using `vendor/bin/dependency-graph search`.
+This console command can be used to search through the graph and look at information about certain packages.
 This command is still being worked on.

+There is also a command for only visualizing a package (without the search dialog). i.e. you can use `vendor/bin/dependency-graph info nusje2000/dependency-graph` to see the dependencies of this package.

 ### Accessing the dependency graph
 ```php